 The game tries to solve exactly this problem of ignorance: it increases the understanding and the commitment of the players and brings them in the mood of ‘we can do something ourselves’.
 The players identify with the story of the game as it is close to their own context.
-And they identify with the people with disabilities that seek for their services or seek for employment.
+And they identify with the people with disabilities that seek their services or seek employment.
 They learn about the attitudinal and institutional barriers that persons with disability are confronted with.
 And they learn what they can do about it, making use of locally available materials and resources.

 The game is self-explanatory and can be facilitated by anyone who is interested in the topic.
 It can also be modified so that are marginalized groups become part of the story.

 We have an online platform where people can post their experiences and the solutions they found while playing the game.
 We aim to develop a community of people who have a heart for disability inclusion.